-- Students interested in declaring their intention for the Master's Candidate Program must have a minimum cumulative GPA of 3.20. - The timeframe for submission of the Master's Candidate Declaration Form is listed below:

-Opens - 8:30 a.m. on the first day of a student's junior term.

-Closes - 4:30 p.m. on the first day of a student's final senior term.

-- The opening and closing period dates are hard deadlines and no exceptions will be made. - Students must maintain a minimum cumulative GPA of 3.20 to remain in the program, to register for a blended term, and to officially apply to the Graduate School.
-There are no exceptions to this rule. - Students who transferred into Bentley from another institution must complete at least one full semester at Bentley and have Bentley grades posted before declaring intention for the Master's Candidate Program. - Students must also be matriculated in an Undergraduate Day program in order to be eligible to declare intention for the Master's Candidate Program.
-Students in the Undergraduate Evening program are not eligible for the Master's Candidate Program, but are welcome to apply to the McCallum Graduate School of Business through the traditional application process.

-■ Students that take the GMAT or GRE to be considered for aid should not submit scores that do not meet the minimum 500 (GMAT) or equivalent (GRE) required for admission consideration.
-Scores submitted will be used as part of the admission evaluation regardless of a student's 3.20 GPA standing.
-New scores could result in the denial of a Master's Candidate's Admission regardless of a 3.2 GPA standing.
+- In order to declare, a minimum GPA of 3.20 is required.
+No exceptions to this minimum GPA will be made. - Qualified students may declare as early as their first day of their junior year.
+The deadline for the declaration is the first day of a student's final undergraduate term. - Students must maintain a minimum cumulative GPA of 3.20 for the remaining duration of their undergraduate program to qualify for any Masters Candidate benefits, including the blended term, waiver of the GMAT or GRE (unless seeking merit aid) and to apply and be admitted to the Graduate School via the Masters Candidate application process. - Students who transferred into Bentley from another institution must have completed at least one full semester at Bentley and haveBentley grades posted before declaring intention for the Master's Candidate Program. - Students must be matriculated in an Undergraduate Day program in order to participate in the Master's Candidate Program. - Students in the Undergraduate Evening program are not eligible.
+However, they are welcome to apply to the McCallum Graduate School of Business via the standard application process. - Students that take the GMAT or GRE to be considered for aid should not submit scores that do not meet the minimum 500 (GMAT) or equivalent (GRE) required for admission to the Graduate School.
+Scores submitted will be considered in the admission evaluation of a student's 3.20 GPA standing.
+A score that does not meet admissions standard may jeopardize acceptance to the Graduate School, despite meeting the Minimum 2.30 GPA.

-Blended-Term Opportunity
+Blended-Term

-A blended term enables a Master's Candidate to simultaneously enroll in a graduate course(s) that will count toward a graduate degree in the last semester of their senior year.
-Undergraduate tuition is charged during this term.
+A blended term enables a Master's Candidate, in their final undergraduate semester, to enroll in a graduate course(s) that will count toward a graduate degree.
+The tuition for the graduate course(s) is included in the undergraduate tuition at no additional charge.